 Definition of the dependency syndrome

-According to the WHO definition addiction is the state of periodic or chronic intoxication caused by the repeated use of a natural or synthetic substance, which is harmful for the individual and society.
+According to the WHO, addiction is the state of periodic or chronic intoxication caused by the repeated use of a natural or synthetic substance, which is harmful to the individual and society.
 Misuse is described as an inappropriate use of a substance, which means an ingestion of excessive doses or the ingestion without medical indication.
 The repeated ingestion leads to physical and mental adaptation along with the development of an addiction.